amritpandey23/Vidura/README.md

 To add notes, such as important links or other information on home page, use the JSON field in the `/settings` route.
 An example format is provided.

+Here's an improved version of your development guide:

+## Development Guide

+Welcome to the development guide for our project.
+This guide will help you understand how to contribute effectively.

+### Creating Pull Requests and Issues

+- **Creating Issues**: Navigate to the Issues tab and create a new issue.
+Ensure you add appropriate labels such as `enhancement`, `bug`, etc. Only collaborators can add version labels.
+- **Creating Pull Requests**:
+  1. Fork this repository.
+  2. Create a pull request (PR) against the latest development or fix branch.
+  3. Do not create PRs for the master branch.

+### Release Versions

+We follow the `MAJOR.MINOR.PATCH` versioning convention:

+- **Bug Fixes**:
+  - Branch naming convention: `Fix-x.y.z`.
+  - Example: If the current release is `1.0.0`, the bug fix branch will be `Fix-1.0.1`.
+- **Minor Releases and Development**:
+  - Branch naming convention: `Develop-x.y.z`.
+  - Example: If the current release is `1.0.1` or `1.0.0`, the minor development branch will be `Develop-1.1.1` or `Develop-1.1.0`.

+Each minor development and fix branch is closed weekly, after which the version is incremented by one.
+For major release there is no timeline.
+Usually the work on the major branch will go parallely with the other branches.

+### Changelog

+- Update the `changelog.md` file in the root directory with a description of changes made in each PR.

+Feel free to reach out with any questions or feedback.
+Happy coding!

 ## License

 Released under MIT License